shuttle-hq/shuttle-examples/serenity/hello-world/README.md

-# Serenity Hello World Bot with Shuttle
+# Hello World application using Serenity

 In this example we will deploy a Serenity bot with Shuttle that responds to the `!hello` command with `world!`.
 To run this bot we need a valid Discord Token.
 To get started log in to the [Discord developer portal](https://discord.com/developers/applications).